November 17, 2016

-For more on this episode, and to see images of Rachel's work, please visit www.magicpraxis.com.
+For more on this episode, and to see images of Insogna's work, visit our website at www.magicpraxis.com.

-For more on this episode, and to see images of Ganesh's work, visit our website at www.magicpraxis.com.
+For more on this episode, and to see images of Goodman's work, visit our website at www.magicpraxis.com.

-For more on this episode, and to see images of Shaw's work, visit our website at www.magicpraxis.com.
+For more on this episode, and to see images of Faustine's work, visit our website at www.magicpraxis.com.

 November 10, 2017